Toronto’s Lesbian, Gay, Bisexual, and Transgender Lawn Bowling Society

 3. Ontario Lawn Bowling Association membership

-• You can enter OLBA-sanctioned tournaments at clubs across the province.
+• Although most tournaments have been cancelled this season, in other years you can enter OLBA-sanctioned tournaments at clubs across the province.
 Some of our favourites include the Royal Canadian Yacht Club’s open triples tournament in July, Milton’s bowl and curl tournament at the end of September, and any tournament at Balmy Beach.

 4. Skills development